bseverns/horizon/docs/presets_gallery.md

-# Preset gallery: bus moves in 12 sketches
+# Preset gallery: bus moves in 12 sketches (plus guided morphs)

 Treat this like a studio notebook: each preset is a one-line intent, a “feed me this” input hint, and a reminder to capture before/after WAVs so you can hear what actually changed.
 Tweak the numbers to taste—these are stage directions, not commandments.